How to Interrupt Politely

 4. Join a conversation

-How can you join a conversation and not be rude?
-Simply, ask to join in.
+How can you join a conversation without being rude?
+Simply ask to join in.
 Here are some useful phrases to help you do that:

 • Do you mind if I join?

-• Sorry to interrupt, but I think / in my opinion…
+• Sorry to interrupt.
+I think / in my opinion…

-• I apologize for the interruption but I’d like to join your conversation…
+• I apologise for the interruption; I’d like to join your conversation…

 5. End a conversation

-In case something urgent has come up or you just have to end up someone’s conversation for any reason, try using these phrases:
+In case something urgent has come up or you have to end someone’s conversation for any reason, try using these phrases:

 • I’m afraid I have to interrupt your conversation.
 Something’s just come up…

-• Sorry to interrupt but the time we set aside for this meeting is over so please, be quick.
+• Sorry to interrupt.
+The time we set aside for this meeting is up, so please be brief.

 How to interrupt politely